Zirconic: Program history

-According to the Washington Post, Lockheed Martin served as a lead contractor on Zirconic.
-By 2004, Misty's development costs had risen from US$5 billion to over US$9 billion, with annual spending estimated in the hundreds of millions of dollars.
-The same report stated that Zirconic's stealth satellite line was the largest single line item in an approximately US$40 billion intelligence-related budget.
-The planned third and final satellite, Misty, followed earlier launches in 1990 and 1999.

-Writing for European Security & Defence, Douglas Richardson noted the involvement of Edward Mills Purcell in Zirconic and earlier Corona programs "to make these vehicles, if not invisible to radar, hard to observe with radar."
-Analysts also observed that the Space-Based Infrared System (SBIRS), the Advanced Extremely High Frequency (AEHF) communications network, and the optical and radar components of the Future Imagery Architecture experienced comparable cost growth during the same period.

-Critics argued that secrecy surrounding programs like Zirconic enabled unchecked spending, as industry lobbyists with the necessary clearances had privileged access while skeptics remained uninformed.

 Satellite details

+Designs

 A 1971 patent filed by employees of TRW Inc. (later acquired by Northrop Grumman) proposed a satellite design that could mask its radar cross-section, making it appear to remote sensors as a benign spacecraft.
 The patent described a crossed-skirt antiradar screen structure capable of either suppressing a satellite's radar cross-section or imitating the signature of a benign spacecraft.

-Two decades later, staff of the Strategic Defense Initiative (SDI)—later reorganized as the Missile Defense Agency (MDA)—filed a similar patent.
+Two decades later, staff of the Strategic Defense Initiative (SDI)—later reorganized as the Missile Defense Agency—filed a similar patent.
 The 1990 public patent for a satellite signature suppression shield prompted internal concern within the NRO over potential exposure of classified methods.
-Because of extreme compartmentalization, Misty's developers did not consult key satellite-tracking experts at agencies such as the Naval Research Laboratory, potentially overlooking alternative assessments.
-The Misty program was managed under the CIA's Directorate of Science and Technology (DS&T), specifically its Office of Development and Engineering (OD&E).
-Analysts noted that stealth satellites were less versatile than standard reconnaissance assets and useful only in rare circumstances when adversaries believed no satellites were overhead.

 The Misty satellite was designed to take photographs during daylight hours and in clear weather.
 However, it lacked the capability to capture imagery in all-weather conditions.
 An early proposal to maintain a satellite in a high parking orbit and deorbit it only when needed was abandoned after it was determined that film would degrade while in storage.
 The camouflage space shield described in the SDI patent took the form of an inflatable balloon that could be rapidly deployed and then hardened through exposure to both external and internally generated ultraviolet radiation.

+Launches

+The first satellite launched for the program was deployed on March 1, 1990, by the Space Shuttle Atlantis as part of Mission STS-36.
+Objects associated with the satellite decayed on March 31, 1990, but the satellite was seen and tracked later that year and in the mid-1990s by amateur observers.
+The second satellite was launched on May 22, 1999.
+By 2004 the launch of a third satellite was planned for 2009.
+Circumstantial evidence suggested that the third satellite might be the payload of the Delta IV Heavy launch designated NROL-15, which was launched in June 2012.